 There are lots of new luxury condos being built in Jersey City.
 The city is undergoing a renaissance of sorts with major construction and renovation works taking place throughout the city.
 Though internally the public transportation is not very well organized, you have several ways to access Manhattan using public transport including bus, train and ferry.

 Tenants have a lot of rights under New Jersey and Jersey City laws.
 There are limits under N.J. law regarding how much you can be charged for a security deposit.
 Landlords cannot charge more than 1 ½ months for the first year, and no more than 10% of the first year's deposit for succeeding year leases.
 The landlord has 30 days to return the deposit after the tenant moves out.
 Landlords must also give you at least 24 hours’ notice before entering the rental unit for an inspection or repair.

 New Jersey also has special tenant protection laws in place for victims of domestic violence.

 RENTCafé is your one-stop shop for finding a great new apartment in West Side, Jersey City, NJ.
 Easily search through a wide selection of apartments for rent in West Side, Jersey City, NJ, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
-Browse West Side, Jersey City, NJ apartments and submit your rental application today!
+Browse West Side, Jersey City, NJ apartments with rents starting from $1,250 and submit your rental application today!